 In May of 2006, Rosario Martinez and Roberto Vega were fresh out of design school when the annual teachers union strike took on a sinister character as an explosive social movement of street protests turned into an seven-month war between the citizenry, organized by the Popular Assembly of the Peoples of Oaxaca, and the state.
 Oaxacan Governor Ruiz Ortiz rejected calls for his resignation and instead ordered police to remove protestors at all costs and authorized the use of deadly force, at which point violence erupted in the streets.
 The teacher’s union called on the rest of civil society to act and the people of Oaxaca responded in kind.

-By June 14th, protestors had occupied the historic Zócalo of Oaxaca city and the movement to remove Governor Ruiz Ortiz had gained momentum.
+By June 14th, protestors had occupied Oaxaca City’s historic Zócalo and the movement to remove Governor Ruiz Ortiz had gained momentum.
 Between June and November the government responded by sending in “death squads” comprised of police, military – mercenaries paid to gun down citizens.
 Protestors organized themselves into topiles (neighborhood watches) and built barricades around barrios to stop the transit of police and stem the encroaching violence.
 The more the repression intensified the more organized the protestors became.

 Both Rosario and Roberto come from teachers’ families, so the protests hit close to home.
 It was at this time that they started making socially conscious art, forming an autonomous collective Lapiztola, a portmanteau of the Spanish words lapiz (pencil) and pistola (pistol).
 Their resistance began with small posters in support of the protest movement, particularly the public university’s radio station which served as an important communication platform during the protests.